 What do I do if there is a detection?

 The detection of any level of E. coli, or high levels of total coliform (more than 10 cfu/100mls) in drinking water from a private well should result in the immediate adoption of the precautionary measures recommended under a “boil water advisory”.
 In addition, the water should be resampled to confirm the initial results.
 Depending on the results of this second sample, an investigation into the source of contamination may be initiated.

 The presence of a low level (in the range of 10 cfu/100 mls) of total coliform bacteria in the absence of E. coli should be followed up by an inspection of the well and resampling of the water.
 If the problem persists, or if the level of bacteria in the water increases, homeowners should adopt the same precautions recommended above for the detection of E. coli.
 In either case, normal use of the water should not resume until the safety of the water has been verified by obtaining two consecutive samples showing no presence of either bacteria.

 What are the treatment options?

-The Department does not recommend specific brands of treatment devices; however, it is recommended that purchase devises bearing a label that indicates it has been certified to NSF Standard 55 for Ultra Violet (UV) Microbiological Water Treatment Systems.
+While the Department does not recommend specific brands of treatment devices, it is recommended to purchase a device bearing a label indicating it has been certified to the NSF Standard 55 for Ultra Violet (UV) Microbiological Water Treatment Systems.

-As with the use of any drinking water treatment device, the effectiveness of treatment should be verified by sampling after installation.
-In addition, it is important to ensure the device is used and maintained according the manufacturer’s directions and its performance periodically confirmed by sampling.
+The effectiveness of a new treatment system should be verified by sampling after installation.
+It is also important to ensure the device is maintained according the manufacturer’s directions, with periodic water sampling to confirm its performance.